A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 The average cost to renovate an existing ensuite is, again, dependent on a number of factors.

-Re-fitting an ensuite with brand new toilets, sinks and shower/bath is likely to cost a minimum of £2,000, with costs varying according to the quality of the materials used.
+Re-fitting an ensuite with brand-new toilets, sinks and shower/bath is likely to cost a minimum of £2,000, with costs varying according to the quality of the materials used.

 After this, you’ll need to estimate the costs of purchasing and installing new décor – paint, flooring, etc.

-One way to save on the costs of the ensuite décor is to take a look at the DBS Bathrooms wall panels range.
+One way to save on the costs of the ensuite bathroom décor is to take a look at the DBS Bathrooms wall panels range.
 We think that everyone should have access to affordable, beautiful home furnishings – that’s why every wall panel in the DBS range is designed with the highest quality in mind, without the hefty price tag.

-With hundreds of colours, patterns and textures to choose from, there’s something for every bathroom in the DBS range.
+With hundreds of colours, patterns and textures to choose from, there’s something for every ensuite bathroom in the DBS range.
 Using the simple tongue-and-groove installation system, you can install our wall panels easily yourself, without the need to call on expensive contractors.

 If you’re taking on an ensuite renovation and are looking for inspiration for your ensuite bathroom ideas, be sure to take a look at our full range of bathroom wall panels and get in touch to request samples today.